‘A place for all to stand’: the new Ngā Tauira Marae

 The sounds of karakia and kaikōrero echoed through the grounds of the City Campus, and the wairua of past rangatira, who laid the foundation for Tūtahi Tonu, were honoured.

-The wharenui, previously at the University’s Epsom Campus within Te Aka Matua ki Te Pou Hawaiki Marae, now stands proudly in a new home on the City Campus and has a new name – Ngā Tauira.
+The wharenui, previously at the University’s Epsom Campus within Te Aka Matua ki Te Pou Hawaiki Marae, now stands proudly in a new home on the City Campus in a marae with a new name – Ngā Tauira.

 This name, gifted by Ngāti Whātua Ōrākei, the University’s iwi-manaaki, reflects the unique identity and spirit of the marae, and also its connections with Waipapa Marae.